jcomeauictx/kybyz/README.md

 That's all as root; you should now login as a regular user

 1. Login as tester; use `ssh -X` to tunnel Xwindows to your local box
-2. Set `KB_USERNAME=myusername` and `KB_EMAIL=myemail@example.com`, replacing `myusername` and `myemail@example.com` with your own, hopefully unique, username and your real email address.
+2. Set `KB_USERNAME=myusername` and `KB_EMAIL=myemail@example.com`,
+   replacing `myusername` and `myemail@example.com` with your own, hopefully unique, username and your real email address.
+3. `gpg \
+     --default-new-key-algo "rsa3072/cert,sign+rsa3072/encr" \
+     --pinentry-mode loopback \
-3. `gpg --default-new-key-algo "rsa3072/cert,sign+rsa3072/encr" --pinentry-mode loopback --quick-gen-key "$KB_USERNAME <$KB_EMAIL>" default default never` \# **just hit the enter key at the `Passphrase:` prompt**
+     --quick-gen-key "$KB_USERNAME <$KB_EMAIL>" \
+       default default never`
+   (just hit the enter key at the `Passphrase:` prompt)
 4. `mkdir -p src`
 5. `cd src`
 6. `git clone https://github.com/jcomeauictx/kybyz`
 7. `cd kybyz`
 8. `cp Makefile.template Makefile`, and edit Makefile with your `KB_USERNAME` and `KB_EMAIL` values.
-9. `sudo make install && make install`  \# on CentOs, `sudo make install` will fail and you'll need to `make install` separately.
+9. `sudo make install && make install` (CS: `sudo make install` will fail and you'll need to `make install` separately.)
-10. `make` \# Wait until the browser launches and you see a cat netmeme.
+10. `make` (Wait until the browser launches and you see a cat netmeme.
    There should be a `kbz>` prompt.
-If not, wait a few seconds and hit the enter key, and it should appear. **If pylint fails**, you can still test the app using `make PYLINT=echo`
+If not, wait a few seconds and hit the enter key, and it should appear.
+   **If pylint fails**, you can still test the app using `make PYLINT=echo`
-11. \# Wait for the `kbz>` prompt
+11. Wait for the `kbz>` prompt
-12. \# `send myusername myemail@example.com this is a private message` \# remember to use your actual kybyz username and email
+12. `send myusername myemail@example.com this is a private message` (remember to use your actual kybyz username and email)
-13. \# Watch the log messages and make sure it was sent and received correctly.
+13. Watch the log messages and make sure it was sent and received correctly.
-14. \# Send to another user.
+14. Send to another online user.
 First you'll need to import their public GPG key (kybyzdotcom public key is below in this README; copy and paste it into a plain text file, and name it kybyzdotcom.pub).
-15. \# ^C to get back to the command line.
+15. ^C to get back to the command line.
 16. `gpg --import kybyzdotcom.pub`
 17. `gpg --sign-key kybyzdotcom`
 18. `make`
-19. \# At the `kbz>` prompt: `send kybyzdotcom kybyz@kybyz.com hey this is Joe`
+19. At the `kbz>` prompt: `send kybyzdotcom kybyz@kybyz.com hey this is Joe`

-I'll be able to read your message, but won't be able to verify who it's from unless I have imported *your* key.
+If kybyzdotcom is online, he'll be able to read your message, but won't be able to verify who it's from unless he has imported *your* key.

 ## troubleshooting